Eisenach, Germany: What to pack, what to wear, and when to go [2024]

 • Voltage adapter

-A plug adapter that supports outlet types C and F. Take care to find the correct kind.
-Many adapters available online are simply plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C and F. Be careful to find the necessary type.
+The majority of adapters that you can buy are simply plug changers and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most locations.

 • Power bank for devices